petitnau/algoml/contracts/crowdfund/README.md

 }
 ```

-The reclaim function can be called by anyone that has opted into the contract, as long as the donate round window is closed and the donation goal has not been reached (and thus, as long as the funds do not belong to the `receiver`).
+The reclaim function can be called by anyone who has opted into the contract, as long as the donate round window is closed and the donation goal has not been reached (and thus, as long as the funds do not belong to the `receiver`).

 The body of the function decreases the amount donated by the user and the `total_funds` by the reclaimed amount (so that the user cannot reclaim more funds than donated).